Pokecube-Development/pokecube/source/getting_started/index.rst

    The initial location information does not fully account for extra conditions, such as time of day, or required :ref:`subbiomes <subbiomes>`.
 You may need to search around the general area until the mob appears in the :ref:`watch_local_spawns` page.

--  I tried to catch <X>, but it didn't go in the pokecube!
+-  I tried to catch <X>, but it didn't go in the |pokecube|!

-   if <X> is a special or otherwise legendary pokemob, it may have capture requirements, in that case, check :ref:`legend_quests` for more information.
+   if <X> is a special or otherwise legendary |pokemob|, it may have capture requirements, in that case, check :ref:`legend_quests` for more information.

+.. include:: ../.shared.rst